unytics/bigfunctions/README.md

 bigfun deploy PROJECT.DATASET.sentiment_score
 ```

 To make this specific function work, you first must [enable Google Cloud NLP API](https://cloud.google.com/natural-language/docs/setup#api) in your project `PROJECT`.
-You can then test it with ➡ `select sentiment_score('This is awesome!')` !
+You can then test it with ➡ `select PROJECT.DATASET.sentiment_score('This is awesome!')` !

 <br>